osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_PersistedGrant.md

 # PersistedGrant

 Persisted grants, such as refresh tokens or authorization codes, are used by OSIsoft Cloud Services to maintain some state about User authentication with regards to a client.
-For instance, refresh tokens, which are issued to hybrid clients, make it possible to determine when the client can be issued a new access token on behalf of the User without the users themselves being present.
+For instance, refresh tokens, which are issued to hybrid clients, make it possible to determine when the client can be issued a new access token on behalf of the user without the users themselves being present.

 ***